-12th Knot might not be quite as famous as Lyaness downstairs, but Sea Containers upstairs bar is no second-placer.
-Offering iconic views over the Thames and rather perfect cocktails, it’s a stellar cocktail bar that you need to visit.
+12th Knot might not be quite as famous as Lyaness downstairs, but Sea Containers’ upstairs bar is no second-placer.
+Offering iconic views over the Thames and rather perfect drinks, it’s a stellar cocktail bar that you need to visit.

-If you haven’t visited, here’s why you should.
+If you haven’t visited, our 12th Knot review tells you exactly why you should…

 12th Knot: The Bar

 12th Knot: formerly the Rumpus Room – you know the rooftop bar with the crazy beautiful views out over London, a dramatic exterior and those very drinkable cocktails?
 Well if you didn’t, you know now.

 You’d think that with a bar like Lyaness (formerly Dandelyan – which was named as the best bar in the world) downstairs, 12th Knot might struggle to get a look in.
 Not so.

 Judging from the buzzy atmosphere and packed tables we’ve encountered on each of our visits, 12th Knot is steaming along just fine.